spatialos/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 Our [Player Lifecycle module]({{urlRoot}}/modules/player-lifecycle/overview) allows you to easily create players and uses the heartbeating technique to detect and delete the player entity of any unresponsive client-workers.
 In mobile applications, this can result in entities being destroyed even though the worker is still connected to SpatialOS.
 If this happens, that client-worker won't receive a `DisconnectOp`.

 When the player entity gets deleted, the client-worker might end up with no entities to be authoritative over and therefore unable to check out any entities.
-The client-worker's world will appear to be empty.

-This needs to be handled by either:
+This leaves the client-worker in a bad state.
+There are two ways to recover from this:

 1. Requesting a new player entity.
 1. Reconnecting the client-worker.